Actor (album)

-Actor is the second album by musician St. Vincent, released by 4AD on May 4, 2009, in the United Kingdom and a day later in the United States.
-Annie Clark was influenced by scores to films by Disney and Woody Allen.
-To prevent writer's block, Clark watched films without the sound and composed music for her favorite scenes.
+Actor is the second studio album by musician St. Vincent, released by 4AD on May 4, 2009, in the United Kingdom and a day later in the United States.
+The artist was influenced by scores to films by Disney and Woody Allen.
+To prevent writer's block, she watched films without the sound and composed music for her favorite scenes.
 After arranging the music using GarageBand, she then wrote lyrics and added gentle vocal melodies.

 Actor was promoted on the Actor Tour, with concerts in North America, Europe and Asia between February 2009 and December 2010.

 Background

 Reception

 The album received wide critical acclaim.
 In the 2009 Pazz & Jop albums survey, Actor ranked twelfth, and most of the songs on it received mentions for the singles survey.
 Pitchfork gave the album an 8.5/10 rating and a "Best New Music" tag, praising the concept and describing the sound as "melodic and controlled, conjuring abrasive textures that nevertheless have a clean, meticulous quality that complements her immaculate arrangements."
-It later placed Actor number 13 on its year-end list of albums, and "Actor out of Work" ranked number 52 on its list of the year's top tracks.
+It later placed Actor number 13 on its year-end list of albums, and "Actor Out of Work" ranked number 52 on its list of the year's top tracks.
 Pitchfork included "The Strangers" at number 492 on its list of the top tracks of the 2000s.

 The A.V.
 Club's review called the album a departure from St. Vincent's debut, noting an absence of "the coy, conventional pop winks of Marry Me; even Actor's lovelier moments come tinged with down-the-rabbit-hole danger."
 Clark has "found her own voice—and it's one you wouldn't want reading your kids any bedtime stories."

 Other reviewers, such as Entertainment Weekly and AllMusic, praised the album's contrast of melodic pop and distorted guitars with dark lyrics.
 PopMatters listed Actor number 26 on its list of the year's best albums.